-Liza Wittenberg started playing soccer at age 3 and was hooked ever since!
-She played at the highest level of competitive youth soccer in Minnesota, traveling to tournaments throughout the US and abroad.
-Liza was a Region II ODP player, and captain of her high school team during both her junior and senior years.
-She was recruited to play at UNC Greensboro, and after 2 seasons transferred to Georgetown University where she captained the Hoya’s Division I Women’s Soccer Team.
-After graduating from the Georgetown’s School of Foreign Service, Liza taught elementary school in the Bronx through Teach for America, and then directed a global citizenship program in ten major US cities for the United Nations Association-USA.
-Liza has held various athletic director and coaching positions at both traditional and soccer camps.
-Liza also served as the head coach and assistant coach to girls youth soccer teams at various clubs in the Northeast.
-She has both CrossFit Level I and CrossFit Kids certification.
-Liza oversees the soccer and residential life programs at the Academy.
+Liza Wittenberg, together with her husband, Eric, and Dan Zenkel, founded the Berkshire Soccer Academy in 2011.
+Liza directed BSA from 2011 to 2017 and was instrumental in developing BSA’s unique soccer program.
+Liza left BSA in July 2018 to focus on her responsibilities as a mother of three young children.
+Liza played at the highest level of competitive youth soccer.
+She was a Region II ODP player and was recruited to play at UNC Greensboro.
+After two seasons there, she transferred to Georgetown University, where she captained the Hoya’s Division I Women’s Soccer Team.
+After graduating from Georgetown, Liza taught elementary school in the Bronx through Teach for America, and then directed a global citizenship program in ten major US cities for the United Nations Association-USA.
+Prior to joining BSA, Liza held athletic director and coaching positions at both traditional and soccer camps and served as head coach and assistant coach to girls youth soccer teams at various clubs in the Northeast.